 We experience seasonality in our business, reflecting a combination of seasonality patterns of the retail market and our promotional activities.
 In recent years, many online and offline retailers in China hold promotions on November 11 and December 12 of each year, which drives significant increase in retail sales.
-Higher retail sales during the shopping seasons may generate greater demand for our credit products and thus increase our total revenues during the relevant periods.
+Higher retail sales during the shopping seasons may generate greater demand for our credit products.
+As a result, we typically record higher total revenues during the fourth quarter of each year compared to other quarters.
+On the other hand, our total revenues for the first quarter tend to be lower due to the Chinese New Year holiday that generally reduces borrowing activities.
 In addition, we hold promotional campaigns on March 21 (our anniversary), November 11 and December 12 by charging lower service fees, which may also increase the number of borrowers who utilize our credit products and thus increase our total revenues for the relevant periods.
-On the other hand, lower service fees may decrease our margin for the relevant periods.